troutowicz/troutowicz.github.io/_posts/2016-1-3-live-output-with-ansible.md

 title: Live output with Ansible
 ---

 Before moving to [Ansible](http://www.ansible.com/) for automation and config management I used various ad-hoc scripts for simplifying remote tasks.
-One script in particular would iterate over a set of hosts and serially execute a command on each.
-This script is very helpful due to the system variance in my environment and makes troubleshooting problems easier.
-Uses include viewing a conf file with a text editor, watching a log file in real time, and listing contents of directories.
-Ansible, however, does not work serially.
+One script, in particular, iterates over a set of hosts and serially executes a command on each.
+Due to the system variance in my environment this script has become incredibly helpful.
+It provides a simple interface for troubleshooting problems quickly and efficiently.
+Uses include restarting services, opening a file in a text editor, watching a log file in real time, and listing contents of directories.

-Ansible is designed to execute tasks asynchronously, meaning a task will execute on multiple hosts in parallel.
-This behavior is necessary for an efficient automation tool, but I still wanted to perform some tasks serially while making use of Ansible's inventory files.
-Luckily, Ansible's Python API provides a trivial solution.
+When trying to produce a similar script in Ansible, I soon found that it could not be done.
+This is by [design](https://github.com/ansible/ansible/issues/3887).
+Ansible executes tasks asynchronously, meaning a task will run on multiple hosts simultaneously.
+A side effect of this design is that displaying real-time output for a large amount of simultaneous tasks becomes difficult, if not unrealistic.
+Because of this, Ansible will only provide a remote task's output _after_ the task returns an exit code.
+This behavior is necessary for Ansible to perform efficiently at scale.

+However, in my environment, performing the occasional ad-hoc task serially does make sense.
+When log monitoring has not reached every running application, or when directory paths vary on each server, having a way to quickly access and manage these nuances can be a lifesaver.
+I just need a way to _plug_ into Ansible's ecosystem and, luckily, Ansible's Python API provides a trivial solution.

 Ansible has a class named [Inventory](https://github.com/ansible/ansible/blob/5af1cda7c93375bc84296c641ace49bca8657e6c/lib/ansible/inventory/__init__.py).
 This class contains everything needed for parsing Ansible inventory files, obtaining a subset of hosts, and accessing host/group vars.
+The three functions below cover my needs.

 **Note: This code snippet references the API of Ansible [1.9.4-1](https://github.com/ansible/ansible/tree/5af1cda7c93375bc84296c641ace49bca8657e6c).**